heemonsu/mono_odo/README.md

 Monocular odometry pipeline based on 3d-2d correspondance, with bundle adjustement and loop closure.
 Implemented in C++ with OpenCV, g2o and DLoopDetector.
 Hopefully this system will be adapted to work on thermal cameras (mainly the FLIR Vue)

+This version is using stereo images to triangulate 3d points

 PRESENT GOAL

 1/ Get reasonable odometry results from 3d-2d correspondances